IsaacWoods/poplar/book/kernel/syscalls.md

 You can then make the system call by executing `syscall`.
 Before the kernel returns to userspace, it will put the result of the system call (if there is one) in `rax`.
 If a system call takes less than five parameters, the unused parameter registers will be preserved across the system call.

+### `yield`
+Used by a task that can't do any work at the moment, allowing the kernel to schedule other tasks.

+### `early_log`
+Used by tasks that are started early in the boot process, before reliable userspace logging support is running.
+Output is logged to the same place as kernel logging.

+This system call should not be used from standard usermode tasks, and so requires the `CAP_EARLY_LOGGING` capability to use.
+The first parameter (`a`) is the length of the string in bytes, and the second (`b`) is a UTF-8 encoded string that is not null-terminated.
+The maximum length of the string is 1024 chars.

+Returns:
+ - `0` if the system call succeeded
+ - `1` if the string was too long
+ - `2` if the string was not valid UTF-8